SarabpreetBedi/DCABotChart/README.md

 This crypto trading bot is meant to accumulate coins on Binance, and therefore has no sell strategy.
 This needs to be manually managed by the user.

 <h2>QUICKSTART:</h2>
-1. Clone the repo
+1. Clone the repo.
-2. add your API keys in auth/auth.example.yml and rename the file to be auth.yml
+2. Add your API keys or an already-added API key in auth/auth.yml.
-3. configure the settings on your bot in config/config.example.yml and rename the file to be config.yml
+3. Configure the settings on your bot in config/config.yml.
-4. Remove the reporting examples in trades/dca-tracker
+4. Remove the reporting examples in trades/dca-tracker.
+5. Show and get DCA Bot charts in trades/dca-tracker.

 Thanking you!